CookiePLMonster/CookiePLMonster.github.io/_mods/tokyo-xtreme-racer-2025/day-night-cycle.md

 date: 17-07-2025
 ---

+{:.disclaimer.warning}
+This mod is currently incompatible with the latest version of the game (0.14.0 or newer) due to an engine upgrade.
+I plan to update it to support the newest version as soon as possible, but the incompatibilities are caused by the third party plugin I am using (UE4SS), so I can't promise an ETA.

 {::options auto_id_prefix="{{ page.id | split: '/' | last }}-" /}

 This Lua script enables a full day/night cycle in the Ultra Dynamic Sky UE5 plugin, used by the game.